mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Summarize of step in Keras: Create->Compile->Fit/Train->Evaluate/Test
 - `Model.summary()` gives a lot of useful informations regarding your model including each layers inputs, outputs, and number of parameters at each layer.
 - To choose the Keras backend you should go to `$HOME/.keras/keras.json` and change the file to the desired backend like Theano or Tensorflow.
+- After you create the model you can run it in a tensorflow session without compiling, training, and testing capabilities.